SantinoAggosti/GraphTool/README.md

 # GraphTool
-Easy to Use Graphing Tool
+Easy to Use Graphing Tool.